Horse Heat Stress Management: Tips For Keeping Your Horse Cool In Summer!

 Adjust Your Horse Care Schedule

-  When we hit the beach this summer, we are often reminded to avoid the hottest part of the day, typically 11 am to 3 pm, and apply ample sunscreen.
+When we hit the beach this summer, we are often reminded to avoid the hottest part of the day.
+Typically is is between 11 am to 3 pm.
+We are told to apply ample sunscreen.
 This same rule should apply when trying to determine when to exercise your horse during the summer to try and avoid the heat of the day.
 When possible try to ride either in the morning or late evening, depending on what works best for your schedule.

 In addition to changing the hours at which you ride, change the duration of your ride.
 A short workout in hot, humid conditions is the same as a longer workout in more pleasant weather, in terms of stress placed on the horse.
 Take plenty of rest breaks, to help your horse cool down during your exercise session.

 After you finish exercising your horse, don’t just drop him off in his stall like a hot potato.
 Take your time and properly cool him off.
 Take him for an extended walk, hose him off and brush the water off scraping the water off to speed up the cooling process or put him in front of a fan.